Inside (Stiltskin song): Release and reception

 Outside Europe, the single charted within the top 40 in several countries the following year.
 In New Zealand, "Inside" debuted on the RIANZ Singles Chart at number 27 on 25 December 1994.
 Over the next seven weeks, the song gradually rose up the listing until peaking at number 20 during its eighth week in, on 5 March 1995.
 It quickly dropped out of the top 50, leaving the chart three weeks after peaking.
-On Australia's ARIA Singles Chart, the song reached number 40 on 19 March 1995 and spent a total of six weeks in the top 50.
+In Australia, "Inside" was released on 5 December 1995 and debuted at No. 98 on the ARIA Singles Chart on 15 January 1995.
+The song eventually peaked at number 40 on 19 March 1995 and spent a total of six weeks in the top 50.
 It also found some popularity on mainstream rock radio in the United States, where it debuted and peaked at number 37 on the Billboard Album Rock Tracks chart in May 1995.
 Stiltskin did not obtain another significant hit, thus labelling them a one-hit wonder.